Knockcroghery: The Gairm Sgoile of 1351

 During the days of Gaelic Ireland and of the Irish clans, there was a tradition similar to the first Welsh Eisteddfod in 1176.
 Irish clan chiefs would host feasts for their clansmen, servants, and warriors which centered around a contest between Irish-language bards, whose poetry was performed by professional singers accompanied by a harp.
 As in 12th-century Wales, the clan chief always chose the winner with the approval of those assembled.
 This tradition, which arose during the 14th century, was termed a Gairm Sgoile (Early Modern Irish: 'summoning', or 'gathering', 'of the [Bardic] school').

 The traditional Irish phrase, "fáilte Uí Cheallaigh" ("an O'Kelly welcome") dates from Christmas Day, 1351 when Uilliam Buí Ó Ceallaigh, Chief of the Name of Clan Ó Ceallaigh and King of Uí Mháine, (which roughly covered what is now East County Galway and South County Roscommon) invited the poets, writers and artists of Ireland to a great feast at his seat, Gailey Castle.
 The feast reportedly lasted for a month.
 It was during this feast that the poet, Gofraidh Fionn Ó Dálaigh, wrote the poem, Filidh Éireann go hAointeach, which remembers the feast.

 Knockcroghery Fair

 Knockcroghery fair was traditionally held in late August and late October of each year.
 The October sheep fair remained popular throughout the 19th century, with 14,625 sheep for sale in 1841 and approximately 12,000 in 1860.
 It was generally a two-day event, with the first day confined to sheep, and cattle sold on the second day.

 The fair green was on a gentle hill in the centre of the village.
 The lower end now forms the village green and the higher end is now the Greenhills housing estate.
 The fair ceased during the 1970s but was revived in 1992 as an annual festival held on the third weekend of September, incorporating a funfair, sheep fair and events.
 The revived fair continued each year until 2013.

+A carnival also took place in Knockcroghery for two weeks each summer during the mid-20th century.